 She finds the biggest obstacle to teleworking is middle management.
-Lister says, "The issue of mistrust—how do I know they’re working—is huge and not easily overcome.
+Lister said, "The issue of mistrust—how do I know they’re working—is huge and not easily overcome.
 Management attitudes that were born in the days of sweatshops and typing pools still dominate.
-And even in those rare organizations where senior management unambiguously supports the concept, lack of middle management buy-in is the stumbling block."
+And even in those rare organizations where senior management unambiguously supports the concept, lack of middle management buy-in is the stumbling block.
 Additionally, in some organizations, senior management is unsupportive of teleworking.

-The second biggest obstacle is job compatibility with teleworking.
-Some jobs have to be performed on site.
-But, proportions of many jobs, in an environment supportive of teleworking, could be performed at home or another work location.
+"The second biggest obstacle is job compatibility with teleworking.
+Some jobs have to be performed on-site.
+But, proportions of many jobs, in an environment supportive of teleworking, could be performed at home or another work location."

 Current State of Telecommuting

-Finally, in a 2017 report, the Gallup organization found that from 2012 to 2016, the number of employees working remotely rose by four percentage points, from 39 percent to 43 percent, and employees working remotely spent more time doing so.
+Finally, in a 2020 report, the Gallup organization found that from 2012 to 2016, the number of employees working remotely rose by four percentage points, from 39 percent to 43 percent, and employees working remotely spent more time doing so.

 "As decades of Gallup research shows, when employees are engaged their performance soars: Highly engaged workplaces can claim 41% lower absenteeism, 40% fewer quality defects, and 21% higher profitability.